Assessing and Advancing Benchmarks for Evaluating Large Language Models in Software Engineering Tasks: Methodology

 \subsubsection{Study Search}

-To identify relevant studies for our systematic review, we leverage the existing SLRs~\cite{hou2023large, fan2023large, zhang2023survey} on LLMs in SE as a foundational basis.
-These papers provided comprehensive overviws of LLMs and their applications in SE.
+To identify relevant studies for our systematic review, we leverage the existing SLRs~\cite{DBLP:journals/tosem/HouZLYWLLLGW24, fan2023large, zhang2023survey} on LLMs in SE as a foundational basis.
+These papers provided comprehensive overviews of LLMs and their applications in SE.
 Building upon these work, we specifically focus on the benchmarks used to evaluate LLMs across various SE tasks.
 Specifically, we thoroughly examined the papers reviewed in their SLRs, extracting the benchmarks used for evaluating LLMs in software engineering, which we use as our primary studies.

-Additionally, to ensure the comprehensiveness for our review, we conducted a supplementary search in relevant academic databases (as shown in Table~\ref{tab:digitallibrary}) to capture any recent benchmarks or studies that may have been published after this SLR was conducted.
-We also employed snowballing techniques to identify any related benchmarks that may have missed in the initial review, thus expanding upon the existing body of research.
+Additionally, to ensure the comprehensiveness for our review, we conducted a supplementary search in relevant academic databases (as shown in Table~\ref{tab:digitallibrary}), \nff{following the search strategy and search strings defined by Hou et al.~\cite{DBLP:journals/tosem/HouZLYWLLLGW24}}, to capture any recent benchmarks or studies that may have been published after these SLRs was conducted.
+We also employed snowballing techniques to identify any related benchmarks that may have been missed in the initial review, thus expanding upon the existing body of research.

 This study selection process allows us to capitalize on the thoroughness of previous SLRs while ensuring that our review specifically addresses the benchmarking aspect of LLMs in SE.
 By combining existing knowledge with new data collection efforts, we aim to provide a comprehensive and up-to-date overview of the current benchmarks.